nyxtom/reconcile.js/README.md

   - **moveChildElement**, **insertChildElement**, **removeChildElement**
 - three-way merging between two diff changesets with automatic conflict resolution
 - forward/reverse diff checks on move/insert/remove to generate reduced changeset
+- Removing a parent element and a change to a subtree of a parent generates conflicts
+- Manual conflict resolution with theirs/mine ala **reconcile.resolve**

 ### TODO/Issues

 - Handle style values or any custom attributes with care for key/value updates (avoid bulk replaces)
-- Removing a parent element and a change to a subtree of a parent should generate a conflict
 - Generate text-diff for textnodes to reduce conflicts and create more minimal changes
 - Create Demo Diff Viewer